hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### Why we are creating a new CTC API

-We believe Common Transit will be a key procedure for moving goods between the United Kingdom and Europe.
-We expect that declaration volumes will increase significantly.
+Common Transit will be a key procedure for moving goods between the United Kingdom and Europe.
+This will mean that declaration volumes will increase significantly.
 In order to make sure we provide a reliable and fast service we are introducing the new CTC API to replace the current XML channel API.

 ### Improvements that come with the new CTC API

 Essentially the improvements the CTC API will bring are:
-- seamless handling of changes to the NCTS core\
+- seamless handling of changes to the NCTS core
-- removing the EDIFACT wrapper\
+- removing the EDIFACT wrapper
-- improving security\
+- improving security
-- being ready for  the expected increase in CTC movements\
+- being ready for  the expected increase in CTC movements.
-- making it easier to test and maintain with an updated coding language\
+- making it easier to test and maintain with an updated coding language
-- allowing  cloud hosting of our systems\
+- allowing  cloud hosting of our systems
-- monitoring demand 24 hours a day to manage capacity and investigate peak flow events
+- monitoring demand 24 hours a day and responding any performance issues